Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Methods

 \section{Methods}

-Figure \ref{fig:model} illustrates our model, which is comprised of four main components.
+Figure~\ref{fig:model} illustrates our model, consisting of three primary components.

-(1) In the pre-training stage, by integrating the structural information of molecular bimodal, utilizing contrastive learning, we can obtain the molecular encoding module fused with bimodal structural knowledge, and the substructure encoding module.
-It can also be understood as learning from the 3D modal teacher model to inject knowledge into the 2D modal model.
+(1) In the pre-training stage, we integrate dual-modality molecular information using contrastive learning.
+This allows us to obtain a molecular encoding module and a substructure encoding module that incorporate knowledge from both modalities.
+It can also be understood as the 3D modality teacher model transferring knowledge into the 2D model.

-(2) In the molecular multi-distillation stage, our objective is to derive single-visit representations of the patient from clinical records.
-Using the encoders obtained during the pre-training phase, we encode the molecules and their substructures of the medications.
-Through the collaborative enhancement of deep knowledge and shallow representations, we obtain medication combination results across multiple visits, and based on the current patient's status, we acquire medication recommendation results under different temporal contexts.
+(2) In the molecular multi-step enhancement phase, our goal is to encode the molecules and their substructures using the encoder developed in the pre-training stage, generating embedding matrices.
+Through a multi-step enhancement mechanism, we apply triple enhancement of molecular representations at the visit level.
+This process increases the weight of key molecules to identify critical medications.

-(3) In the stage of recommendation path fusion, our goal is to integrate the sequential relationships of medication recommendations at different time points to obtain the sequence of multiple recommendation results.
-Subsequently, based on the results of the fusion of multiple time-series environments, we adjust the probability bias for each medication according to the patient's current health condition, thereby recommending medications that exceed a predetermined threshold.
+(3) In the temporal information aggregation stage, our objective is to integrate patient progression information derived from medication representations at different temporal points.
+By adjusting the probability bias of each medication based on the patient's current health condition, we can recommend medications that exceed a predefined threshold.